Chevrolet small-block engine (first- and second-generation): 327

 In 1966, Checker began offering the 327 as an option.
 The Avanti II and its successors were powered by the 327 and later versions of the small-block V8.

 The 327 was fitted in the English Gordon-Keeble.
-99 cars were made between 1964 and 1967.
+Ninety-nine cars were made between 1964 and 1967.
 It was also installed in many Isos, until 1972 when General Motors started demanding cash in advance and the Italian manufacturer switched to the Ford Cleveland V8.

-In 1968, the 327 L73 developing 250 hp was part of the CKD packages exported to Australia from Canada for use in the locally assembled (by General Motors Holdens) Chevrolet Impala and Pontiac Parisienne.
+In 1968, the 327 L73 developing 250 hp was part of the CKD packages exported to Australia from Canada for use in the locally assembled (by General Motors Holden) Chevrolet Impala and Pontiac Parisienne.
 GMH used the same specification engine in the Holden HK Monaro GTS327.
-The engine was used in the Monaro GTS327 to make it the new Holden Muscle Car, and so it could compete in the local improved production (Australian Group C).
+The engine was used in the Monaro GTS327 to make it the new Holden muscle car, and so it could compete in the local improved production (Australian Group C).
 The car had modified suspension just before release to also be used in local Series Production racing (Australian Group E).
 A special build 327 was built for GMH for the final run of the HK GTS327 by the Canadian McKinnon Industries.
 It was a lower compression version of the 1968 engine first used on the HK GTS327, and was dressed as a 1969 engine sporting all 1969 parts.
-The 327 was replaced in the mid 1969 HT Monaro by the 350 L48 developing 300 hp.
+The 327 was replaced in the mid-1969 HT Monaro by the 350 L48 developing 300 hp.